vinay124-tech/Data-Science-Capstone-Project/README.md

 ## Scenario

-As a data scientist at **SpaceY**, your mission is to analyze SpaceX launch data to:
+As a data scientist at SpaceY, the mission is to analyze SpaceX launch data to:

 - Determine the cost of each rocket launch.
 - Predict whether the first-stage booster will be reused.